As the nights draw in this hemisphere – Welcome from Critical Distance!

 Jonathan works with other partners in the guild across the globe, consulting to the senior management of large companies.
 We’re also coaching and training tech-savvy start-ups on how to get their ideas into the right context.
 Jonathan’s heritage is with international broadcasting as an award-winning producer of major audio and video productions.
 A lot of his work in that era is now on-line, mainly as an academic resource.
 But, whilst the storytelling techniques remain the same, the platforms and the media mix is radically different from those days.
 The work in 2013 – and for the foreseeable future- is mainly with non-broadcast companies because, without a powerful story narratives, companies quickly flounder.

 Many corporations are rethinking their PR strategy, dumping the simple “press release” and making more use of video to communicate their ideas and goals.
 But only a few companies are able to do this in an engaging, authentic way.
 Critical Distance has developed methods to get this right, both fast and economically.
 And we have plenty of examples, developed in 2012, to demonstrate that the strategy works.
-The company is currently active with projects in France, UK, Kenya, Cameroon, Germany, The Netherlands and Norway.
+The company is currently active with projects in India, the UK, The Netherlands and the US.

 Getting in touch

 This page has been designed as a quick reference.
 Think of it as a switchboard to various activities.
 It is updated as needed.
-In fact there is a brand new website being made at the moment.
 In the meantime, to catch-up with Jonathan’s current news and videos, please click on the blog links to the right.
-He’s also active on Facebook, Google+ and Twitter.
+He also has an aboutme page and you will find him active on Facebook, Google+ and Twitter.
 You can check out his LinkedIn Profile here.

 For news on what I am doing today, including news and musings I would like to share, check out the “Critical Distance Weblog“.
 I am also experimenting with aggregation tools, creating a sort of Flipboard for broadcasters, but then with resources much richer than Twitter.
 Those experiments are on the test site